opnsense/update/README.md

 an OPNsense installation, given that UFS was used to install the root file system.

-What it will likely do at some point in the future is moving an installation from FreeBSD/OPNsense to HardenedBSD/OPNsense or back.

 The usage is simple, starting with a FreeBSD 11.0-RELEASE image:

     # pkg install ca_root_nss